 - Skills – High performers build the skills and knowledge they need to deliver their goals.
 So, make sure to block out times for learning, reading, taking courses or receiving coaching.
 And if possible, try to coach others.
 You might be able to strengthen your network as a ‘mentor’ to those younger than you.
 Everyone needs a good mentor.

 - Service – Think about what you do for others and the difference you make for them.
 The best feeling is the feeling of giving.
 Not’receiving’ that makes us happy, it’s in giving which we will find contentment

 The key is to stay mindful about your work, health, diet and sleep.

-Here’s is some of the way you can increase your energy:
+Here’s is some of the ways you can increase your energy:

 - Bring the joy – bring joy into your life.
-Joy will fires all the upbeat emotions that generate energy.
-Remember to focus on the positive, visualize your best response to every bad situations, seek stimulating experiences, speak positively, stop complaining and gratitude and appreciate what you have.
+Joy will fire all the upbeat emotions that generate energy.
+Remember to focus on the positive, visualize your best response to every bad situation, seek stimulating experiences, speak positively, stop complaining and gratitude and appreciate what you have.

-You need to convince yourself on the necessity to reach your objectives and perform well.
+You need to convince yourself of the necessity to reach your objectives and perform well.

 Eric Thomas — ‘When you want to succeed as bad as you want to breathe, then you’ll be successful.